 - Pit mounted or floor surface mounted with ramp

 The NetGate: Rack Pick Module Safety Gate

 Wildeck, Inc. also released their NetGate on the show floor at ProMat.
 The NetGate can be described as a Pick Module safety gate.
 It provides safe access to palletized materials at elevated levels of pick modules or rack systems.
 It’s constructed with InCord netting and uses a cable and pulley system that’s easy to install onto new or existing rack structures.
 When one side of the gate is lifted the other side closes, providing complete fall protection for workers and product.
-The NetGate aims to provide improvement upon current safety and security conditions, while simplifying operations.
+The NetGate aims to provide an improvement in current safety and security conditions while simplifying operations.

 According to Wildeck, NetGate’s primary value lies in added safety.
 It protects the workers from falling off the mezzanine or elevated levels by having the netting covering the opening.
 It also protects the opposite side from falling materials when forklifts are loading or unloading.
 The NetGate is made from netting rather than steel, allowing it to operate on a pulley system.
 The pulley system reduces the strain of repeatedly lifting and lowering the gate.

 The NetGate complies with OSHA and IBC regulations, and can also hold tall pallet loads and carts that other gates for rack pick modules can’t store.
-It has knocked-down packaging and a lightweight design for cost effective shipping.
+It has knocked-down packaging and a lightweight design for cost-effective shipping.
 The NetGate is an option that can solve footprint issues with minimal added weight.
 It also has an easy installation process that bolts onto existing holes in the rack uprights, requiring no drilling.

 - Mounts onto most rack manufacturer’s uprights

-- Free standing options available
+- Freestanding options available

 - Standard size is for 8’ W x 7’ H x 42” D rack bays